 My acne has gotten better but now I am left with dark marks and acne scars.
 How can I get rid of these?

-Daily sun protection is very important to help this discoloration fade more quickly.
-You should use a sunscreen with SPF 30 or higher every morning and wide-brimmed hats whenever outdoors.
-Regular use of tretinoin can help hyperpigmentation fade more quickly by increasing cell turnover.
-Other agents such as azelaic acid and hydroquinone can also be helpful.
-If you would think you would benefit from one of these other prescription medications, please submit a follow-up visit to your dermatologist.
+Daily sun protection is very important to help discoloration fade more quickly.
+You should use a sunscreen with SPF 30 or higher every morning (we offer our own derm-appoved sunscreen, 'Screen) and wide-brimmed hats whenever outdoors.
+Regular use of tretinoin will help hyperpigmentation fade more quickly by increasing cell turnover.
+Other treatments such as azelaic acid and hydroquinone can also be helpful.
+If you think you would benefit from one of these other prescription medications, please submit a follow-up visit with your dermatology provider.

-Scars are permanent depressions (or pits) in the skin.
-Tretinoin is the best topical medication for treating mild acne scars.
-Tretinoin builds up collagen after 6 months with continued improvement with further use.
-It can help improve the appearance of scars but is unlikely to get rid of deep acne scarring.
-Procedures such as lasers or acid peels are the most effective for this type of scarring, which would require an in person dermatologist consultation.
+Scars are permanent depressions or pits in the skin.
+Tretinoin is the best topical medication for treating mild acne scarring as it can build up collagen after at least 6 months of use.
+Tretinoin can help improve the appearance of milder scars but is unlikely to get rid of deep acne scarring.
+You may consider lasers or chemical peels, which would require an in person dermatologist consultation.